Nursing Home Costs in 2024

 Reverse Mortgage Loan

 While a bridge loan can help during a pending home sale, a reverse mortgage loan helps keep the home until the second spouse moves out or passes away.
 The loaned money can help pay for nursing home care.
-The advantage of using a reverse mortgage loan for nursing home payments is that it covers two housing costs at once.
-However, when the second person no longer lives in the home, loan payments become due.
+The advantage of using a reverse mortgage loan for nursing home payments is that it covers two housing costs simultaneously.
+Loan payments become due when the second person no longer lives in the home.
 Heirs often opt to sell the property rather than maintain payments.

 FYI: